Raphael Semmes: Legacy

 Semmes is a member of the Alabama Hall of Fame.
-One of the streets on the current Louisiana State University campus once carried his full name in his honor, as does Semmes Avenue in Richmond, Virginia.
-A life-sized statue of Admiral Semmes was removed by the city of Mobile early on the morning of June 5, 2020.
-A suburban area of western Mobile County is named for him, as well as a hotel in downtown Mobile named The Admiral Hotel.
+One of the streets on the current Louisiana State University campus once carried his full name, as does Semmes Avenue in Richmond, Virginia.
+A life-sized statue of Admiral Semmes was removed by the city of Mobile early on June 5, 2020.
+The City of Semmes in western Mobile County is named after him, as well as a hotel in downtown Mobile, The Admiral Hotel.

-When Semmes returned to the South from England, he brought a ceremonial Stainless Banner (the second national flag of the Confederacy) with him.
+When Semmes returned to the South from England, he brought a ceremonial Stainless Banner (the second national flag of the Confederacy, used 1863–1865) with him.
 It was inherited by his grandchildren, Raphael Semmes III and Mrs. Eunice Semmes Thorington.
 After his sister's death, Raphael Semmes III donated the ensign to the state of Alabama on September 19, 1929.
 Today, the battle ensign resides in the collection of the Alabama Department of Archives and History among its Confederate Naval collection, listed as "Admiral Semmes' Flag, Catalogue No. 86.1893.1 (PN10149-10150)".
-Their provenance reconstruction shows that it was presented to Semmes in England sometime after the sinking of the Alabama by "Lady Dehogton and other English ladies".
+Their provenance reconstruction shows that it was presented to Semmes by "Lady Dehogton and other English ladies" in England sometime after the sinking of the Alabama.

+References to Semmes in literature

+In 1998, William Butcher identified a possible link between the Birkenhead, England-built CSS Alabama and Captain Nemo's Nautilus from the 1869 Jules Verne novel Twenty Thousand Leagues Under the Sea.
+Butcher said, "The Alabama, which claimed to have sunk 75 merchantmen, was destroyed by the Unionist Kearsarge off Cherbourg on 11th June 1864….This battle has clear connections with Nemo’s final attack, also in the English Channel."
+Verne had himself made a comparison between the Alabama and the Nautilus in a letter to his publisher Pierre-Jules Hetzel in March 1869.